 Back in April somewhere new opened in Camberley, our local town, and we were keen to visit.
 Frenchies Dessert Parlour promised to be an American style diner, serving pancakes, ice cream, waffles and milkshakes.
-Up until now there hasn’t been anything like this in Camberley and I was keen to see what Frenchies had to offer.
+Up until now there hasn’t been a Camberley dessert parlour and I was keen to see what Frenchies had to offer and if it was just like other cafes in Camberley.
 The weeks before it opened I saw the diner coming together, the red and white theme and the Facebook updates from Frenchies showing the staff training and fancy 50’s style uniforms.

 Back in April we didn’t have any reason to go to Frenchies – we like to save treats like this for special occasions and so we decided to put off our visit until LP’s Birthday.
 We spent the day at Wellington Country Park, had a late lunch and stopped off at Frenchies on the way home for a Birthday ice cream treat for LP.

 A bottomless coke we ordered came out next along with Little Man’s scoop of vanilla ice cream.
 We then waited another few minutes before LP’s ice cream sundae arrived.
-Her ice cream was actually amazing!
+Her ice cream was actually amazing and their range of desserts was fantastic.
 Two scoops of ice cream, whippy ice cream on top, two different toppings and sauce for only £3.25!
 That was definitely money well spent and LP couldn’t even make a dent in it, she loved it and for her it was the best Birthday treat she could have asked for.

-Whilst we were sitting eating Hubby and I noticed quite a lot about the diner – They were playing a movie projected onto the wall that wasn’t the most family friendly of movies, the floor was filthy with muddy footprints and the backdoor had been left open into the service yard behind making where we sat directly infront of it incredibly drafty – at one point a menu even fell down into LP’s ice cream.
+Whilst we were sitting eating Dave and I noticed quite a lot about the diner – They were playing a movie projected onto the wall that wasn’t the most family friendly of movies, the floor was filthy with muddy footprints and the backdoor had been left open into the service yard behind making where we sat directly in front of it incredibly drafty – at one point a Frenchies menu even fell down into LP’s ice cream.

 It’s sad to say that our experience of Frenchies was disappointing after we had waited a few months for a special occasion to visit.
 Frenchies could be fantastic – The ice cream sundaes were great and the prices weren’t bad at all but they are let down by a lack of restaurant service standards.
 If they were to simple bring out a table’s whole order in one go and ask after a few minutes whether everything was ok it would go a long way to improving the Frenchies experience.